KevGildea/SafeCross/SafeCross SMoS/readme.md

 1. read in crossing angles from an excel file with a column marked 'Angle' ✔
 2. calculate and plots using model b and/or c  ✔
 3. calculate and output N_UC for a user provided count of cyclists ✔
+4. output image of heatmap (in conjunction with SafeCross TA/AUTO) ✔
-4. make How-to video demonstrating functionality and features
+5. make How-to video demonstrating functionality and features

 _Long term:_
-1. automatically count cyclists for N_UC calculation (in conjunction with SafeCross TA or similar)
+1. automatically count cyclists for N_UC calculation (in conjunction with SafeCross TA/AUTO)
-2. plot a heat map of riskiest areas (in conjunction with SafeCross TA or similar)
-3. output image of heatmap (in conjunction with SafeCross TA or similar)